zhixin9001/2021-SAA/note/tips.md

 - IAM permission boundary
     - can only be applied to roles or users, not IAM groups.
 - trust policy: The IAM service supports only one type of resource-based policy called a role trust policy
+- An IAM user with full administrator access can perform almost all AWS tasks except a few tasks designated only for the root account user.
+Some of the AWS tasks that only a root account user can do are as follows:
+    - change account name or root password or root email address,
+    - change AWS support plan,
+    - close AWS account,
+    - enable MFA on S3 bucket delete,
+    - create Cloudfront key pair,
+    - register for GovCloud.
 ### Identity
 - AWS_IAM authorization
     - add least-privileged permissions to the respective IAM role to securely invoke your API.